Bridge Building Contest Rules

 1. Materials

+a.
 The bridges must be constructed only from 3/32-inch square cross-section basswood and any commonly available adhesive.
 This PEC website lists several suppliers of the basswood under the Competition Guidelines page.

 b.
 The basswood may be notched, cut, sanded or laminated in any manner but must still be identifiable as the original basswood.